-The testing problem \eqref{WC-hypo1} for \eqref{model1} is closely related to the existing tests of 'spurious long memory', which refers to the phenomenon that in the presence of regime changes, level shifts or certain deterministic trends, a short memory process could exhibit many properties of a long-memory process, known as the 'spurious long-memory' effects, see for example \cite{giraitis2001testing}, \cite{qu2011test}, \cite{mccloskey2013memory}.
+The testing problem \eqref{WC-hypo1} for \eqref{model1} is closely related to the existing tests of `spurious long memory', which refers to the phenomenon that in the presence of regime changes, level shifts or certain deterministic trends, a short memory process could exhibit many properties of a long-memory process, known as the `spurious long-memory' effects, see for example \cite{giraitis2001testing}, \cite{qu2011test}, and \cite{mccloskey2013memory}.
 These findings motivate the tests for distinguishing genuine and spurious long memory.
-Among others, \cite{tsay2008jbes}, \cite{qu2011test}, \cite{preu2013} and \cite{SIBBERTSEN201833} considered testing the null hypothesis of stationary long memory against spurious long memory.
-Meanwhile, several tests have been introduced to test the null hypothesis of spurious long memory, for which a prevailing approach is to assume a specific and parametric form of non-stationarity, see \cite{shao2006aos}, \cite{harris2008testing}, \cite{baek2012statistical} and \cite{davis2013consistency} and others.
+Among others, \cite{qu2011test}, \cite{preu2013} and \cite{SIBBERTSEN201833} consider testing the null hypothesis of stationary long memory against spurious long memory.
+Meanwhile, several tests have been introduced to test the null hypothesis of spurious long memory, for which a prevailing approach is to assume a specific and parametric form of non-stationarity, see \cite{shao2006aos}, \cite{harris2008testing}, and \cite{davis2013consistency} among others.
 Recently, there has been growing interest in detecting long memory in the presence of general non-stationarity, see for example \cite{Detectinglrdependence} which considered locally stationary moving average formulation.
-Consider the hypothesis \eqref{WC-hypo1} for \eqref{model1}.
-When $p=1$, the testing problem coincides with \cite{Detectinglrdependence} in the scenario of constant $d$.
-When $\mf x_{i,n}$ is deterministic and $\bs \beta(\cdot)$ is a $p$-dimensional constant vector, the problem reduces to that investigated by \cite{harris2008testing}.
-In practice, by testing \eqref{WC-hypo1} for model \eqref{model1}, we are able to identify a new type of 'spurious long memory' resulting from {\it misspecification in the conditional mean}.
+In practice, by testing \eqref{WC-hypo1} for model \eqref{model1}, we are able to identify a new type of `spurious long memory' resulting from the {\it misspecification in the conditional mean}.
 See our data analysis in \cref{subsec:HKdata} where we apply our method to the Hong Kong circulatory and respiratory data.